FormulaMonks/fe-exercise/README.md

 ### New UI

 - [ ] Add a “No Reviews Yet” screen to the Review Feedback section.
-- [ ] Add a questionairre completion indicator.
+- [ ] Add a questionnaire completion indicator.

 ### Improving UI